This free crochet doll blanket is a terrific instant gratification project since it's a repetitive stitch pattern that works up quickly.

 End off, leaving a length of yarn about 6 inches long.
 Weave in ends, using a large-eye yarn needle.

-This crochet pattern is designed as a doll blanket.
+This crochet pattern is designed like a doll blanket.
 However, it is a terrific crochet square pattern that could also be used for a variety of other projects.
 In its current size, this crochet pattern also works as:

-- Placemat / table setting
+- Placemat/table setting

 - A crochet cowl pattern; make two of them, place back to back, join together on both side seams

-- A large blanket square; make nine of them and join together (3x3) for a great crochet blanket!
+- A large blanket square; make nine of them and join together (3x3) for a great crochet blanket.

 Once you have any kind of crochet square pattern, you can make all different types of things that are based on the design of the square.
 This crochet pattern, where V-stitches are bordered by single crochet, is a terrific design that is easy even for beginner crafters, so it is a good one to keep in your library for when you want to design something based on the square.